Mainm0e/graphql/README.md

 Beside those sections it will have a mandatory section for the generation of statistic graphs.

+## This project will help you learn about:

+- GraphQL
+- GraphiQL
+- Hosting
+- JWT
+- Authentication
+- Authorization
+- Basics of human-computer interface
+- UI/UX

 ## Usage
 Use live-server from index.html or